3 Phytoplankton Size Class

 3.1 Introduction to Indicator

 Phytoplankton are key biological regulators of the structure and function of most marine ecosystems.
 They are the foundation of the marine food web and are the primary food source for zooplankton and filter feeders such as shellfish.
 Numerous environmental and oceanographic factors interact to drive the abundance, composition, spatial distribution, seasonal timing and productivity of phytoplankton.
+Satellite derived measurements of chlorophyll, the dominant photosynthetic pigment in phytoplankton, are used to estimate total phytoplankton biomass.
 The size structure of the phytoplankton community influences important biogeochemical and ecological processes, including transfer of energy through the marine food web.
+Phytoplankton growth depends on the availability of carbon dioxide, sunlight and nutrients and their growth rates can be influenced by water temperature, water depth, wind, and grazing pressure.
+Primary productivity is a measure of the amount of carbon produced by phytoplankton.

 The unique physical characteristics of the Northeast U.S. continental shelf help make it among the most productive continental shelf systems in the world influenced by both bottom-up (e.g. nutrient concentrations, light availability, and mixing/stratification) and top-down (e.g. grazing) controls.
 Phytoplankton biomass, composition, and productivity all have high spatial, seasonal and interannual variability.
 The most pronounced spatial pattern is the decrease in phytoplankton biomass from the coast to the shelf break.
 Georges Bank and Nantucket Shoals are shallow regions that are well mixed by tides.
 This mixing supplies sufficient nutrients to support phytoplankton growth throughout the year.
 In other regions, blooms of large diatom species occur on a seasonal cycle when growing conditions are ideal.